 For all cases, we require an upfront retainer, and we deduct our hourly fees (billed in quarter of hour increments) from it.
-Our hourly fees vary from 350 – 500, depending on work necessary, and the attorney’s experience assigned to your case.
+Our fees vary from $350 – $500 per hour, depending which attorney are used in your case.

 What if I cannot afford you?

 We work hard with our clients to make sure they are not left without representation.
 We will help refer you to low-cost clinics and legal aid.
 We accept credit cards.
 After you have established your credibility, we may work out a payment plan with you.